“Do one thing every day that scares you.”

 Not having a car made me resourceful by walking, hitchhiking, or taking the bus.

-Having confidence in myself, I was still able to make new friends in foreign places and leverage my network by adding true value to them.
+Having confidence in myself, I was still able to make new friends in new places and leverage my network by adding true value to them.

-Compared to coming back home where I have everything that I’ll ever need, everything else just becomes relatively easy.
+Compared to coming back home where I have all that I’ll ever need, everything else just becomes relatively easy.

 I have grown as a person because I “survived” the discomfort that I put myself in.